 A fixed-rate loan features a fixed payment for the entire duration of the loan.
 Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
 For the most part payment amounts for your fixed-rate mortgage will be very stable.

 Early in a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller part goes to principal.
 The amount applied to your principal amount goes up slowly every month.

-You might choose a fixed-rate loan to lock in a low interest rate.
-People select these types of loans because interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
-Call Homewood Mortgage, Inc. at 205-941-1484 for details.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select fixed-rate loans when interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Homewood Mortgage, Inc. at 205-941-1484 to discuss how we can help.

-Most programs have a cap that protects borrowers from sudden monthly payment increases.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your payment can increase in a given period.
-Plus, almost all ARM programs feature a "lifetime cap" — the rate can never exceed the capped percentage.
+Most Adjustable Rate Mortgages are capped, so they can't increase over a specified amount in a given period.
+Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount your payment can increase in a given period.
+Almost all ARMs also cap your interest rate over the life of the loan period.

 Have questions about mortgage loans?
 Call us at 205-941-1484.
 It's our job to answer these questions and many others, so we're happy to help!